Native Bird Care & Rescue in Central Oregon

 • Don't feed under the feeders.

-• Do not concentrate feeders into one area.
+• Do not put all feeders into one area.

 Picture